spatie/enum/README.md

 ### Phpunit Assertions

-This package provides a trait `Spatie\Enum\Phpunit\EnumAssertions` with some basic/common assertions if you have to test enums.
+This package provides an abstract class `Spatie\Enum\Phpunit\EnumAssertions` with some basic/common assertions if you have to test enums.

 ```php
 use Spatie\Enum\Phpunit\EnumAssertions;